rgadon107/Zapier/wiki.md

 Use the built-in search field within a Zapier Table to search for any value within a field.

-<<<Edit or redo the .png file.
-Remove the term 'Alternatively:' >>>

 ![Search_for_a_term_in_a_Zapier_Table](/images/Search_for_a_term_in_a_Zapier_Table.png)

 #### Keyboard shortcut to open the 'search' field

-The alternative to clicking on the search field inside a Zapier table is to open it from the keyboard.
+The alternative to clicking on the search field inside a Zapier table is to _open it from the keyboard_.

 - (Mac) Press the 'Command' and letter 'F' key at the same time.
 - (Windows) Press the 'Control' and letter 'F' key at the same time.

 Either keyboard command will open the search field in the upper right corner of the table.
-Proceed to search.
+Try it yourself.
+Then add a term to search in the search field.

 ### Add a new row to a Zapier Table

 ![Add_record_button_at_bottom_of_Zapier_Table](/images/Add_record_button_at_bottom_of_Zapier_Table.png)

-To add a new row to a Zapier Table, press the 'Add Record' button in the bottom-left corner of the table.
+To add a new row to a Zapier Table, press the 'Add record' button in the bottom-left corner of the table.
 A new, empty table row will automatically be added to the bottom of the existing table.

 ### Edit a new or existing row within a Zapier Table